 Transgender Family Health Services

 Our Transgender Health program is dedicated to helping children, adolescents and their families explore medical treatment options surrounding gender identity.
-Doctors and nurses at the Children’s Hospital understand the emotional and physical challenges that patients and their families face during transition.
+Doctors and nurses at University of Maryland Children's Hospital understand the emotional and physical challenges that patients and their families face during transition.